gignid99/Datamonks/README.md

 # Datamonks
-This is practice assessment - Utilizing the Employee dataset from a XYZ company downloaded manually from the web as source.
+This is practice assessment - Utilizing the Employee dataset from a XYZ company downloaded manually from the web as source and create a Employee-Manager Hierarchy.